mathchi/Mathchi/README.md

 <!--
 **Mathchi/Mathchi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->
+Experienced Doctor of Philosophy - Ph.D. with a demonstrated history of working in the higher education industry.
+Skilled in
+- 🔭 Python,
+- 🌱 Data Science,
+- 👯 Artificial Intelligence(AI),
+- 💬 Deep Learning,
+- 📫 Big Data,
+- 🤔 Mathematics,
+- 😄 Research,
+- ⚡ Teaching,
+and Higher Education.

+Involved in Data Science projects from various disciplines such as predictive maintenance, autonomous drive, churn prediction, risk analysis and credit scoring and marketing analytics, NLP, recommender systems.
+Skilled in programming with Python.
+And also contributed to the scientific knowledge with nine journal papers, and numerous conference papers.